Finite-temperature, anharmonicity, and Duschinsky effects on the two-dimensional electronic spectra from ab initio thermo-field Gaussian wavepacket dynamics

 about the center $q_{t}$ of the wavepacket, which leads to the following equations of motion for the Gaussian's parameters:\cite{Heller:1975,Lasser_Lubich:2020}

 where $L_{t} = p_{t}^{T} \cdot(2 m)^{-1} \cdot p_{t} - V(q_{t})$ is the Lagrangian along the trajectory $(q_{t}, p_{t})$ and $m$ is the symmetric mass matrix.
 According to Eqs.~(\ref{eq:q_t_dot})--(\ref{eq:gamma_t_dot}), the position and momentum of the Gaussian wavepacket evolve classically, while the matrix $A_{t}$ depends on the Hessians along the classical trajectory.
 The described evolution of the Gaussian wavepacket is exact for a harmonic potential because the local Taylor expansion of Eq.~(\ref{eq:lha}) becomes exact in this case.
-For more general, anharmonic potentials, the method is only approximate, but typically accurate for moderate anharmonicity and short times, which makes it practical in spectroscopic applications.\cite{Heller:1975,Rohrdanz_Cina:2006,Wehrle_Vanicek:2014,Wehrle_Vanicek:2015,Begusic_Vanicek:2018a} It can treat accurately the effects that arise due to different force constants of the ground- and excited-state potential surfaces: mode distortion, i.e., the change in the frequency of a normal mode, and inter-mode coupling or Duschinsky rotation.
+For more general, anharmonic potentials, the method is only approximate, but typically accurate for moderate anharmonicity and short times, which makes it practical in spectroscopic applications.\cite{Heller:1975,Rohrdanz_Cina:2006,Wehrle_Vanicek:2014,Wehrle_Vanicek:2015,Begusic_Vanicek:2018a} Although the thawed Gaussian propagation is not suited for nonadiabatic dynamics, it can treat accurately the effects that arise due to different force constants of the ground- and excited-state potential surfaces: mode distortion, i.e., the change in the frequency of a normal mode, and intermode coupling or Duschinsky rotation.
 The on-the-fly ab initio thawed Gaussian approximation, which uses electronic structure calculations to compute potential energies, gradients, and Hessians only when needed, was recently validated for the simulation of finite-temperature linear\cite{Begusic_Vanicek:2020} and zero-temperature two-dimensional spectra.\cite{Begusic_Vanicek:2020a}